Dido and Aeneas: Act 2

 Dido and Aeneas are accompanied by their train.
 They stop at the grove to take in its beauty.
-A lot of action is going on, with attendants carrying goods from the hunt and a picnic possibly taking place, and Dido and Aeneas are together within the activity.
-This is all stopped when Dido hears distant thunder, prompting Belinda to tell the servants to prepare for a return to shelter as soon as possible.
+A lot of action is taking place, with attendants carrying goods from the hunt and possibly a picnic in progress, Dido and Aeneas forming the focus of all the activity.
+This ceases when Dido hears distant thunder, prompting Belinda to tell the servants to prepare for a return to shelter as soon as possible.
 As every other character leaves the stage, Aeneas is stopped by the Sorceress's elf, who is disguised as Mercury.
-This pretend Mercury brings the command of Jove that Aeneas is to wait no longer in beginning his task of creating a new Troy on Latin soil.
+This pretend Mercury brings the "command of Jove" that Aeneas is to wait no longer in beginning his task of creating a new Troy on Latin soil.
 Aeneas consents to the wishes of what he believes are the gods, but is heart-broken that he will have to leave Dido.
 He then goes off-stage to prepare for his departure from Carthage.